FahadAlshehrii/DevOps_FastAPI_Pipeline/README.md

 terraform plan
 terraform apply --auto-approve
 ```

 ### 2. Configure GitHub Secrets

 After Terraform finishes, add these values to your repository under **Settings > Secrets and variables > Actions**.
-The GitHub Actions workflow relies on these secrets to automatically and securely authenticate during the deployment process :
+The GitHub Actions workflow relies on these secrets to automatically and securely authenticate during the deployment process:

 * **AZURE_CREDENTIALS:** Service Principal JSON for Azure authentication.
 * **ACR_LOGIN_SERVER:** URL of the private container registry Terraform created.